 It’s the most hilarious when I meet up with people that know me really well.
 They usually pose the question differently.
 “Which country did you like best and please don’t tell me it is India?”
 And why not India?!
 But most of them expect an answer along the lines of New Zealand or maybe even Indonesia or the Philippines.
 And every time I end up disappointing them.
 Because I smile and spell it out for them with pride and joy – I-N-D-I-A.

 I’ve decided that my first article when we got back to be about my answer to the mentioned question and why I love India.
 I know how important it can be to know things about India before getting there.
 And maybe this way I would somehow quell my longing for India.
 And it hurts in a way, every time people get shocked by my choice.
 Every time people roll their eyes when I say that I love India.
 And she will always be deeply rooted in my heart.
 It’s not a coincidence that we ended up going there three times in less than two years.
 That says a lot!
 So now I’m going to try and tell you about my India.

 Actually, it’s kind of hard to write about it, try as I might.
 Why?
 Because it’s like trying to explain to someone why I love my parents.
 I could write entire pages, but still, after every full stop, I would definitely want to add something more.
 That’s the way I feel about India, too.
-I’ve been feeling this ever since her colorful Rajasthan stole our hearts.
-You can actually read about the colorful Rajasthan here.
+I’ve been feeling this ever since her Rajasthan stole our hearts with its blue Jodhpur and pink Jaipur.
+You can actually read about the colorful destinations India has here.
 And I truly wish that as many people as possible get a chance to fall in love with India and her colors, to live the Indian experience the way we got to do it.
 But enough chitchat, time to get to work!